josephwillard/josephwillard.github.io/content/GSoC/first_blog_draft.md

     <tf.Operation 'sub' type=Sub>

-A `tf.Operation` is a node in the graph corresponds to a computation.
+A `tf.Operation` is a node in a graph that corresponds to a computation.
 Some of the properties included in `tf.Operation` are `inputs` and `outputs`.
-These could be the arguments to the operation and the outputs, which corresponds to "S" and "matmul(&#x2026;)" for inputs and "ans" for outputs in `input_src_code`.
+These could be the arguments to the operation and the outputs, which corresponds to "S", "matmul(&#x2026;)" for inputs and "ans" for outputs in `input_src_code`.

 Using our analogy, the above TensorFlow operation is the subtraction